erickmerchant/dedupe.css/README.md

   }
 `

-// these are the identifiers (class like) that we'll use later in app.mjs export const styles = {
+// these are the identifiers (class like) that we'll use later in app.js export const styles = {
   loud: `
     ${emphasis}